Feawos/MS2-News-Quiz/README.md

 * The World globe used as background was taken from www.clipart-library.com

 ## Acknowledgment
-* My inspiration fro this project comes from my love for being up to date on current affairs and the need I believe for everyone to be aware of whats on the news.
+* My inspiration for this project comes from my love for being up to date on current affairs and the need I believe for everyone to be aware of whats on the news.
 * My Mentor Spencer Bariball is of immense support from the start to finish of the project, he provided guidance and suggested good resources which all contributed to the success of this project.